 - a) A term paper is to be submitted by each student in the 7th semester which would be a precursor to the project work to be done in the 8th semester.
-The evaluation is based on CIE for 50 marks, which includes a minimum of two seminars/presentations for 20 marks and the report submitted at the end of the semester which is evaluated for 30 marks. - b) The Semester End Examination (SEE) shall be conducted for 50 marks by one internal and one external examiner appointed by the Principal.
-The SEE contains Viva-voce and the demonstration of the model developed or work performed as a part of the term paper. - c) A minimum of 20 (40%) marks shall be obtained in SEE and a minimum total of 50 marks in SEE and CIE put together in the term paper are to be secured in order to be declared as passed in the term paper and for the award of the grade in the term paper.
+The evaluation is based on CIE for 50 marks, which includes a minimum of two seminars/presentations for 20 marks and the report submitted at the end of the semester which is evaluated for 30 marks. - b) A minimum of 25 (50%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) in order to be declared as passed in the Term Paper and eligible to write the SEE in the Term Paper. - c) The Semester End Examination (SEE) shall be conducted for 50 marks by one internal and one external examiner appointed by the Principal.
+The SEE contains Viva-voce and the demonstration of the model developed or work performed as a part of the term paper. - d) A minimum of 20 (40%) marks shall be obtained in SEE of the term paper in order to be declared as passed and for the award of the grade in the term paper.